 In June of 1981, the North Central Association of Colleges and Schools (NCA) approved the college for initial accreditation at the associate degree granting level.
 The institution was granted a charter by each of the three Nebraska Indian Tribes.
 A Board of Trustees comprised of three members from each tribe was appointed by the individual Tribal Councils to govern the college.
 To reflect its independent status, the Board renamed the institution the Nebraska Indian Community College.
 In 1986, initial accreditation was granted.
 In 1994, NICC was designated by federal legislation as a land grant institution.
 The NCA dissolved in 2014, and accreditation then transferred under the Higher Learning Commission (HLC) under which accreditation remains.

 Today, NICC serves the Omaha Tribe of Nebraska, at the Macy Campus, and the Santee Dakota Nation, at the Santee Campus, and maintains a campus site in downtown South Sioux City, Nebraska.
-In 2020, NICC also began collaborating with Pawnee Nation College in Pawnee, Oklahoma while they work towards their own accreditation.

 LOCATIONS